-Thru-hull Location: The system must be connected to a dedicated 3/4" to 1" forward-facing scoop-type intake thru-hull and seacock.
+Thru-hull Type and Location: The system must be connected to a dedicated 3/4" to 1" forward-facing scoop-type intake thru-hull and seacock.

 Install the thru-hull intake as far below the waterline and as close to centerline as possible to avoid contamination and air entering the system.
-Do not install the intake close to, or down-stream of, a head discharge, behind the keel, stabilizer fins, or other underwater fixtures.
+Do not install the intake close to or down-stream of a head discharge, or behind the keel, stabilizer fins, or other underwater fixtures.

-Thru-hulls in the bow area are susceptible to air intake in rough conditions.
+Thru-hulls in the bow and stern areas are susceptible to air intake in rough conditions.
 Sharing a thru-hull can introduce unforeseen problems such as intermittent flow restrictions, air bubbles, contaminants, and will void the warranty.
-For racing boats and high speed boats traveling above 15 knots, a retractable snorkel-type thru-hull fitting is preferred because it picks up water away from the hull.
+For racing boats and high speed boats traveling above 15 knots, a retractable snorkel-type, or high speed thru-hull fitting is preferred because it picks up water away from the hull.